msracver/Deep-Exemplar-based-Colorization/README.md

 nvidia-docker run -it --ipc=host -v /your/local/path/to/images:/src/app/custom-examples deep-colorization /src/app/demo/run-custom.sh
 ```

-results will be placed on your local machine under /your/local/path/to/images/res
+results will be placed on your local machine under /your/local/path/to/images/res.

-### Run
-We provide pre-built executable files in folder ```demo\exe\```, please try them.

-### Tips
-Our test input images are resized to w x h (min(w, h)=256) considering the cost of computing bidirectional mapping functions by *Deep Image Analogy*.
-But we also support higher resolution input images.

 ## Citation